edthena/policies/terms.md

 the release, which if known by him must have materially affected his settlement with the debtor."

-16. COPYRIGHT
+17. COPYRIGHT
 -------------

-All content included on the Site, such as text, graphics, logos, button icons, images, audio clips, digital downloads, data compilations, and software, is the property of R3 Collaboratives or its content suppliers and is protected by United States and international copyright laws.
+All content included on the Site and/or App, such as text, graphics, logos, button icons, images, audio clips, digital downloads, data compilations, and software, is the property of R3 Collaboratives or its content suppliers and is protected by United States and international copyright laws.
 The compilation of all content